 “A writer only begins a book, a reader finishes it.”-Samuel Johnson

-As a reading teacher, I find that here is so much truth to this statement.
-One of the essential things that I believe is that it takes a special skill set for students to select a best fit book and see it through to completion.
+As a reading teacher, I find that there is so much truth to this statement.
+One of the essential things that I believe is that it takes a special skill set for students to select a best-fit book and see it through to completion.
 As a middle school teacher, I am consistently sharing book recommendations with my students, but there are many times my students struggle to complete self-selected texts.
 A book is chosen, there is a struggle to connect, interest is lost, and the book is abandoned.

-Helping students become life-long readers is a process.
+Helping students become lifelong readers is a process.

 While there are so many components that can be incorporated into novel units, helping my students to better analyze characters, utilize context clues, connect with the text through literal and inferential questions, determine a text’s plot structure, and reflect on reading through writing are a few of the ways I work to create more aware and effective readers.

 Here is an overview of the components I regularly use with my middle school readers.